SlushyMint/SlushyMint/README.md

 <h2 align="left">👋 Hi, I'm Muhammad Shumin from Indonesia! 👌<br>I’m currently a university student majoring in Information Systems , where I’m passionate about exploring the intersection of technology.
 I enjoy building projects that solve real-world problems and continuously learning new tools and technologies to grow as a developer.<br><br>🔒 I’m deeply interested in cybersecurity , with a particular focus on penetration testing (pentesting) .
-I enjoy identifying vulnerabilities, securing systems, and learning about the latest tools and techniques to protect against cyber threats. 🚀<br><br>💻 On GitHub, you’ll find a collection of my projects ranging from cybersecurity tools to automation scripts and other tech experiments.
-I’m always eager to collaborate, share knowledge, and contribute to open-source projects that align with my interests.<br><br>🌱 Currently Learning : Expanding my skills in ethical hacking, Python scripting for cybersecurity, and cloud security.<br><br>🎯 Future Goals : To become a certified penetration tester and contribute to creating safer digital environments by leveraging technology and innovation.</h2>
+I enjoy identifying vulnerabilities, securing systems, and learning about the latest tools and techniques to protect against cyber threats. 🚀</h2>

 ###